grech-ca/pacman/README.md

 yarn
 ```

-To start ther project, run:
+To start the project, run:
 ```bash
 yarn add
 ```